PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 **Why Assembly ?**
 =====================================================================================================================================
 Assembly language is really fun.
-You will get tour of very exotic corners or programming and also learn how things work under the hood.
+You will get tour of very exotic corners of programming and learn how things work under the hood.
-Though not many of us will program in assembly for our day to day jobs still I have very compelling reasons to learn assembly.
+Though, not many of us will program in assembly for our day to day jobs still I have very compelling reasons to learn assembly.
 Most of the optimizations for program we write in c/c++ are left for compilers.
 Compilers are super awsome these days yet, they are general purpose tools.
 So, they have to make some assumptions and might not make educated guess for what we are trying to do.
 It is always benifical to look at the assembly generated for your program by compiler.
 This habit of peeking under the hood can make